smendig/Task-Manager-Cli/README.md

 This is a command-line task management application built with TypeScript, adhering to clean code principles.
 It allows users to create, list, update, and delete tasks.
 Data is persisted to a JSON file.

-It is kind of an **overkill** for a simple application, a simpler architecture would likely have been sufficient but its main purpose is to **demonstrate principles** and how the code could be **extended or modified in the future**.
+The architecture kind of an **overkill** for a simple application, a simpler architecture would likely have been sufficient but its main purpose is to **demonstrate principles** and how the code could be **extended or modified in the future**.

 In a **larger application**, the following improvements would be beneficial: